 The RAN Fleet Air Arm Museum at Nowra, south of Sydney NSW, has a Bristol Sycamore HR51 helicopter on display, with other former FAA aircraft.
 The Australian National Aviation Museum at Moorabbin Airport, south of Melbourne, has an ex-RAAF Bristol Type 171 Sycamore.
 The Camden Museum of Aviation, near Sydney, has a former RAN Sycamore, but is not open to the public.
-The Beck Military Museum, Mareeba Qld, has Bristol Sycamore HR51 XN450 in its collection, but the museum has since closed and the contents reportedly sold off.
+The Beck Military Museum, Mareeba Qld, had Bristol Sycamore HR51 XN450 in its collection, but the museum has since closed and the contents reportedly sold off.
 We have tried to contact the previous owners but have been so far unsuccessful.

 ADF Serials.
 Heli-Archive.
 ANL – Trove

 ‘Wings Across the Sea’ Ross Gillett, 1988

 The Flying Bulls – Sycamore